 2023 lineup: Rise Against, Limp Bizkit, Kings Of Leon, Tenacious D, Die Toten Hosen, Bring Me The Horizon, K.I.Z, Turnstile, Gojira, Jinjer, many more

 What was originally planned as a one-off event has now grown into one of Europe's biggest and most adored rock music festivals, if not the world's.

 Launched back in 1984 to celebrate the re-opening of the famous Nürburgring race track, the festival has become so popular with the global rock and metal scene that its organisers created the sister event Rock im Park.

-Born out of The Cockpit music venue in Leeds, Slam Dunk Festival first began life as a club night back in 2001 for fans of alternative genres of music, such as punk, pop punk, rock, emo and metal.
+Born out of The Cockpit music venue in Leeds, Slam Dunk Festival first began as a club night for fans of alternative genres of music, such as punk, pop punk, rock, emo and metal.

-Frequently hosting internationally renowned acts, the reputation of the club brand quickly began to grow, evolving into a record label and eventually becoming a cracking live music festival in 2006.
-Now a huge annual, two-part event, Slam Dunk has become one of the most sought after live music festivals for pop punks, rockers and metalheads throughout Europe and beyond.
+Now a huge annual, two-part event, Slam Dunk has become one of the most sought-after live music festivals for pop punks, rockers and metalheads throughout Europe and beyond.

 Over 50,000 fans make the journey to either one of the festival's two homes every year to witness performances from a wide selection of established names, upcoming talents and everything in between.
-This year’s lineup is looking as big as ever with Neck Deep, Sum 41, The Dropkick Murphys and Alexisonfire headlining.
+More artists will be announced soon, but it’s already looking glorious with The Offspring, Enter Shikari, and Bowling For Soup taking to the stages.